stackrev/vue_phonenumber_verifier/article/readme.md

 yarn create vite YOURAPP --template vue
 ```

 Follow the prompts on the command line.
-You should see a test app.

-Now add veutify to make our mobile form:
+You should be able to run the standard welcome test app.
+Now add *Veutify* to give us some WebApp mobile forms:

 ```bash
 vue add vuetify
 ```

-Follow the prompts again,and select the *Vite* build plugin, to align with what we just installed.

-Configure the veutify 3 plugin in _main.js_:
+Follow the prompts again, and select the *Vite* build plugin to align with what we just installed.
+Configure the *Veutify3* plugin in _main.js_:

 ```js
 import { createApp } from "vue"